Routes into Teaching with FTA

 Length: One academic Year

-Entry requirements: Undergraduate degree of 2:2 or above, grade 4/ C or above in GCSE English and maths (primary applicants will also require a grade 4/C or above in Science).
+Entry requirements: Undergraduate degree, grade 4/ C or above in GCSE English and maths (primary applicants will also require a grade 4/C or above in Science).

-Funding: For the School Direct Non-Salaried route you will pay fees of up to £9,250.
+Funding: Provider fees of up to £9,250.
 Student loans and maintenance grants are available to home students; loans apply also to EU students.
 Training bursaries and scholarships worth up to £26,000 are available to top graduates, depending on their subject area.